 Staples also offers a 14-day price guarantee on its prices.
 If you buy a product at Staples and, within two weeks, you see it being sold for less at either a Staples store or Staples.com, you can go back to the store and get a refund for the difference.
 However, that only works for prices at Staples itself.
 If you find a product you’ve already bought selling for a lower price in a different store, you can’t get a refund.

 Staples has far fewer rules and exclusions for its price matches than most other stores.
 The only things you cannot get a price match for are:

-- Services, such as computer repair or virus removal
+- Services, such as computer repair, virus removal, or printing and marketing

 - Custom print and promotional products

 - Gift cards

 - Apps sold on Staples.com